Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Related work

 The advances in ML and Artificial Intelligence (AI) in the last decades have led to an explosion of real-world applications involving intelligent agents and systems.
 This has inevitably led researchers to consider the social implications of these technologies and study what fairness means in this context~\cite{Danks2017, Verma2018, Barocas2019, Mehrabi2021, Schwartz2022}.
 The efforts to develop technical standards and best practices have also generated an increasing number of guidelines for ethical AI and algorithmic fairness~\cite{Jobin2019}.

 Most definitions of fairness revolve around the concept of unwanted bias~\cite{Mehrabi2021}, also known as prejudice or favoritism, where particular individuals or groups defined by certain protected attributes, such as age, race, sex, and gender, receive an undesired differentiated treatment.
 In this sense, an algorithm or system is defined as fair if it is free of unwanted bias.
-To this end, different metrics and mathematical definitions have been designed to characterize both fairness and bias~\cite{Verma2018,Das2021,Mehrabi2021}.
-It is important to note that together with these metrics and definitions, criticism has also arised~\cite{Schwartz2022,Thomas2020}, since an excessive optimization of any given quantitative metric can lead to a loss of meaning, resulting in a false impression of fairness.
+It is important to note that although the concept of demographic bias is related to bias in machine learning and many results can be adapted to both~\cite{Torralba2011}, the particularities and potential harm resulting from demographic bias require an independent study.
+To this end, different metrics and mathematical definitions have been designed to characterize both fairness and demographic bias~\cite{Verma2018,Das2021,Mehrabi2021}.
+It is important to note that together with these metrics and definitions, criticism has also arisen~\cite{Schwartz2022,Thomas2020}, since an excessive optimization of any given quantitative metric can lead to a loss of meaning, resulting in a false impression of fairness.
 As the fairness definitions and metrics proposed in the literature~\cite{Mehrabi2021,Das2021} are mostly concerned with the social impact of the deployed systems, they deal only with the presence of bias in the final trained model, regardless of the source of that bias.
-These definitions, such as \textit{equalized odds}, \textit{equal opportunity} or \textit{demographic parity}, are usually designed to detect a disparate treatment between a single \textit{priviledged} demographic group and a single \textit{protected} demographic group, in classification problems where one of the classes is considered preferable (usually the \textit{positive} class).
-Despite this classical perspective, recent works~\cite{Suresh2021,Mehrabi2021,Schwartz2022} have focused on the multiple complementary sources that can lead to this unwanted bias in the final model.
-These sources of bias are usually related to the different phases of the AI pipeline~\cite{Suresh2021}, such as data collection, model training, and model evaluation.
+These definitions, such as \textit{equalized odds}~\cite{Hardt2016}, \textit{equal opportunity}~\cite{Hardt2016} or \textit{demographic parity}~\cite{Zafar2017}, are usually designed to detect a disparate treatment between a single \textit{priviledged} demographic group and a single \textit{protected} demographic group, in classification problems where one of the classes is considered preferable (usually the \textit{positive} class).
+Despite this classical perspective, recent works~\cite{Suresh2021,Mehrabi2021,Schwartz2022} have focused on the multiple complementary sources that can lead to unwanted bias in the final model.
+These sources of bias originate in different phases of the AI pipeline~\cite{Suresh2021}, such as data collection, model training, and model evaluation.
 Regarding practical applications, these definitions and taxonomies of bias have been applied to multiple domains, where demographic biases have been found in facial~\cite{Grother2019, Dooley2021} and gender~\cite{Keyes2018, Buolamwini2018} recognition, to name a few.